Man Utd boss Solskjaer reluctant to sanction January departures amid Young to Inter rumours | Goal.com

 Ole Gunnar Solskjaer is uneasy at the thought of letting players leave Manchester United following rumours Inter have expressed an interest in Ashley Young.

-United lost 3-1 at home to bitter rivals Manchester City in the first leg of their EFL Cup semi-final on Tuesday, with the visitors outclassing Solskjaer's men for most of the match.
+United lost 3-1 at home to bitter rivals Manchester City in the first leg of their Carabao Cup semi-final on Tuesday, with the visitors outclassing Solskjaer's men for most of the match.

 Bernardo Silva and Riyad Mahrez scored for the visitors before an Andreas Pereira own goal gave them a 3-0 lead at the interval, with Marcus Rashford's second-half effort proving to be nothing more than a consolation.